Arkay-1248/Do-Not-Go-Gentle/Readme.md

 **NOTE**: Do Not Go Gentle **REQUIRES** the paid AE update to Skyrim.

 Do Not Go Gentle is designed as Requiem modlist with Bruma, Wyrmstooth, and lots of other additions to extend the life of your character playthrough.
 I did not build this to be a painful list to play, but Requiem does make you plan out your actions more than vanilla Skyrim.
 I find my build to be a reasonable compromise between difficulty and enjoyment, and maybe you will too.
-It uses [Solas Weathers](https://www.nexusmods.com/skyrimspecialedition/mods/49004) by default.
+It uses [Azurite Weathers](https://www.nexusmods.com/skyrimspecialedition/mods/42731) by default.

 The full modlist can be viewed [here](https://loadorderlibrary.com/lists/do-not-go-gentle)